Television in the United States: Non-commercial television

 Most (but, by no means, all) public television stations are members of PBS, sharing programs such as Sesame Street, NOVA and Masterpiece Theatre.
 Although many PBS stations operate individually, a number of states – such as Wisconsin, Maryland, Minnesota, Oklahoma and South Carolina – have state-owned public broadcasting authorities that operate and fund all public television stations in their respective states.
 The Alabama Educational Television Commission, licensee for the nine stations comprising Alabama Public Television, was established by the Alabama Legislature in 1953.
 In January 1955, WCIQ on Mount Cheaha began operation as the nation's ninth non-commercial television station.
 Four months later in April 1955 with the sign-on of WBIQ in Birmingham, Alabama became the first state in the country with an educational television network.
 Alabama Public Television was a model for other states in the nation and for television broadcasters in other countries.
 25 other states copied Alabama's system of operation to provide service through multiple, linked television stations, using full-power satellite stations and (in some cases) low-power translators to relay the originating station's programming to other areas.
 Similar state networks have also been created by commercial broadcasters to relay network programming throughout portions or even the entirety of a state.

-The federal government does subsidize non-commercial educational television stations through the Corporation for Public Broadcasting.
-The income received from the government is insufficient to cover expenses and stations rely on corporate sponsorships and viewer contributions (including from private benefactors) to finance their operations and programming production.
-Various public television outlets – albeit not on all individual PBS member and independent public broadcasting stations and PBS member networks simultaneously – hold pledge drives two to four times per year, which account for a decent portion of the non-government-subsidized income through public and private contributions.
+The federal government previously subsidized non-commercial educational television stations through the Corporation for Public Broadcasting, before that agency was also defunded in 2025 and the corporation dissolved.
+Even during the CPB's existence, the income received from the government was insufficient to cover expenses, and stations rely on corporate sponsorships and viewer contributions (including from private benefactors) to finance their operations and programming production.
+Various public television outlets – albeit not on all individual PBS member and independent public broadcasting stations and PBS member networks simultaneously – hold pledge drives two to four times per year, which account for a substantial portion of the non-government-subsidized income through public and private contributions.

 American public television stations air programming that commercial stations do not offer, such as educational (including cultural and arts) and public affairs programming.
 There are also a number of syndicators dealing exclusively or primarily with public broadcast stations, both PBS and independent public television stations (most prominently, American Public Television).
 Additionally, there are a number of smaller networks feeding programming to public stations – including World, First Nations Experience (focusing on Native American and indigenous programing), and Create (focusing on lifestyle, travel, cooking and how-to programs) – primarily through digital multicasting; the German public broadcaster Deutsche Welle has also provided blocks of programming to a variety of affiliates in the U.S., and increasingly feeds from other national broadcasters (including Deutsche Welle's DW-TV) have been distributed through digital subchannels belonging to public stations in the U.S. New York City's municipally owned broadcast service, NYC Media, creates original programming that airs in several markets.
 Few cities have major municipally owned stations.